More than a workshop

 All that has been mentioned is the essence of the Building BloQs’ mission.
 We are more than just a space for people to work, we're are a space for people to earn, learn, and develop.

-Later this year, we'll move to a new location – a 30,000 square foot facility – so we can continue to grow at scale.
+As part of the Meridian Water regeneration project, we'll soon move to a new, larger location so we can continue to grow at scale.
 The savings, the advantages, the facilities will be more and bigger and better.
 This means more purchasing power, more bright minds, more opportunities to swap skills, and more services.
 We will continue to drive the professional relationships, skills, and careers of talented people of all trades and disciplines.

 I'm proud of what we're achieving at BloQs, and I encourage you to come and see it for yourself.
-Al would be delighted to show you round.
+We'd be delighted to show you round.